-Figure 51 shows the timing diagram for the serial interface of the AD7323.
-The serial clock applied to the SCLK pin provides the conversion clock and controls the transfer of information to and from the AD7323 during a conversion.
+Figure 53 shows the timing diagram for the serial interface of the AD7327.
+The serial clock applied to the SCLK pin provides the conversion clock and controls the transfer of information to and from the AD7327 during a conversion.

-The $\overline{\text{CS}}$ signal initiates the data transfer and the conversion process.
-The falling edge of $\overline{\text{CS}}$ puts the track-and-hold into hold mode and takes the bus out of three-state.
+The $\overline{CS}$ signal initiates the data transfer and the conversion process.
+The falling edge of $\overline{CS}$ puts the track-and-hold into hold mode and takes the bus out of three-state.
 Then the analog input signal is sampled.
-When the conversion is initiated, it requires 16 SCLK cycles to complete.
+Once the conversion is initiated, it requires 16 SCLK cycles to complete.

-The track-and-hold goes back into track mode on the 14^{th} SCLK rising edge.
-On the 16^{th} SCLK falling edge, the DOUT line returns to three-state.
-If the rising edge of $\overline{\text{CS}}$ occurs before 16 SCLK cycles have elapsed, the conversion is terminated, and the DOUT line returns to three-state.
-Depending on where the $\overline{\text{CS}}$ signal is brought high, the addressed register may be updated.
+The track-and-hold goes back into track mode on the $14^{th}$ SCLK rising edge.
+On the $16^{th}$ SCLK falling edge, the DOUT line returns to three-state.
+If the rising edge of $\overline{CS}$ occurs before 16 SCLK cycles have elapsed, the conversion is terminated, and the DOUT line returns to three-state.
+Depending on where the $\overline{CS}$ signal is brought high, the addressed register may be updated.

-Data is clocked into the AD7323 on the SCLK falling edge.
-The three MSBs on the DIN line are decoded to select which register is being addressed.
+Data is clocked into the AD7327 on the SCLK falling edge.
+The three MSBs on the DIN line are decoded to select which register is addressed.
 The control register is a 12-bit register.
 If the control register is addressed by the three MSBs, the data on the DIN line is loaded into the control on the 15th SCLK falling edge.
-If the sequence register or the range register is addressed, the data on the DIN line is loaded into the addressed register on the 11th SCLK falling edge.
+If the sequence register or either of the range registers is addressed, the data on the DIN line is loaded into the addressed register on the 11th SCLK falling edge.

-Conversion data is clocked out of the AD7323 on each SCLK falling edge.
-Data on the DOUT line consists of a zero bit, two channel identifier bits, a sign bit, and a 12-bit conversion result.
+Conversion data is clocked out of the AD7327 on each SCLK falling edge.
+Data on the DOUT line consists of three channel identifier bits, a sign bit, and a 12-bit conversion result.
 The channel identifier bits are used to indicate which channel corresponds to the conversion result.
-The zero bit is clocked out on the CS falling edge, and the ADD1 bit is clocked out on the first SCLK falling edge.
+The ADD2 bit is clocked out on the $\overline{\text{CS}}$ falling edge, and the ADD1 bit is clocked out on the first SCLK falling edge.

-Figure 51.
+Figure 53.
 Serial Interface Timing Diagram (Control Register Write)